n1cKar/secure-file-tool/README.md

 - Navigate to Encrypt a File or Decrypt a File.
 - Upload your file using drag-and-drop or file selection.
+- Select the encryption algorithm (AES-GCM or AES-CBC).
 - Enter a strong passphrase.
 - Click Encrypt & Download or Decrypt & Download.
 - The processed file will be downloaded with .enc extension (for encrypted) or restored original file.